-Please note that the ADEA PASS website will accept applications until February 9, 2018 and all materials must be received by February 28, 2018.
+Please note that the ADEA PASS website will accept applications until February 7, 2020.

 All application materials will be reviewed by the Periodontics-Orthodontic Program Admissions Committee.
 Late or incomplete applications will not be considered.
 Applicants who have already committed to another program will not be considered/ Decisions to interview applicants will be made by the Committee and such decisions will be communicated to applicants directly from the Orthodontic Department.
 Qualified candidates are selected for an interview based upon the following criteria, but not limited to: past academic performance, class standing, motivation and interest, personal and career goals, experiences beyond pre-doctoral education, evidence of scholarly activity, letters of evaluations.